 Some researchers compare the function of dog’s dewclaws to the function of human thumbs.
 According to Chris Zink, DVM, PhD, DACVSMR, “there are 5 tendons attached to the dewclaw… Those muscles indicate that the dewclaws have a function.
 That function is to prevent torque on the leg.
 Each time the foot lands on the ground, particularly when the dog is cantering or galloping, the dewclaw is in touch with the ground.
 If the dog then needs to turn, the dewclaw digs into the ground to support the lower leg and prevent torque.
 If the dog doesn’t have a dewclaw, the leg twists.
 A lifetime of that and the result can be carpal arthritis, or perhaps injuries to other joints, such as the elbow, shoulder and toes”.
 She elaborates based on her extensive work with canine athletes regarding potential dewclaw insuries: “Most veterinarians will say that such injuries actually are not very common at all.
 And if they do occur, then they are dealt with like any other injury.
 In my opinion, it is far better to deal with an injury than to cut the dew claws off of all dogs ‘just in case'”.

 While leaving tails and dewclaws intact supports optimal health and performance, our puppies are not eligible for conformation shows in Canada under current CKC rules.
-(They are eligible to compete in ALL field and performance events, and UKC and AKC conformation shows).
+(They are eligible to compete in ALL field and performance events in North America, and UKC and AKC conformation shows).
 Note for FCI Rules for International and World Dog Shows “The judging of docked and undocked or cropped and uncropped dogs must be done without any discrimination” (page 6).
-If you prefer for your puppy to have a docked tail and dewclaws removed, please contact another breeder, as the majority of breeders in North America follow that traditional practice.
+If you prefer for your puppy to have a docked tail and dewclaws removed, please contact another breeder, as the majority of Brittany breeders in North America follow that traditional practice.

 Bed Bug Detection

 Think your property may have bed bugs?
 Looking for a canine inspection to help you decide what to do next?
 Email Carla at firstname.lastname@example.org to schedule an appointment in the Calgary area.
 Rates start at $100/hour + tax.